 The Wilkes-Barre/Scranton International Airport started a new program on May 23, 2019 to assist travelers by lowering their stress levels while at AVP.
 This new all-volunteer program, called the (Red) tails is a Pet Therapy Program.
 The acronym tails stands for Therapy Animals Integrating Less Stress.

-Current partners with the Program are the non-profit groups Alliance of Therapy Dogs, Pleasure of Your Company Therapy Dogs, and Therapy Dogs International.
+Current partners with the Program are the non-profit groups Alliance of Therapy Dogs and Pleasure of Your Company Therapy Dogs, Inc.

 Need more information?